solana-labs/solana/docs/src/integrations/exchange.md

-For monitoring, we provide [`solana-watchtower`](https://github.com/solana-labs/solana/blob/master/watchtower/README.md), which can monitor your validator and detect with the `solana-validator` process is unhealthy.
+For monitoring, we provide [`solana-watchtower`](https://github.com/solana-labs/solana/blob/master/watchtower/README.md), which can monitor your validator and detect with the `safecoin-validator` process is unhealthy.
 It can directly be configured to alert you via Slack, Telegram, Discord, or Twillio.
 For details, run `solana-watchtower --help`.